 To learn more about how to use the CTSU services located at the University of Kansas Medical Center, see this Guide [PDF].

-Children's Mercy Kansas City - Pediatric Clinical Research Unit (PRCU) is in downtown Kansas City, Missouri.
+Children's Mercy Kansas City Pediatric Clinical Research Unit (PCRU) is in downtown Kansas City, Missouri.

 The Wichita Clinical Trials Unit (Wichita CTU) is located on the University of Kansas School of Medicine's campus in Wichita, Kansas